Student-led, mission-based community science

 The American Fisheries Society (AFS) is a membership organization of students, scientists, managers and other professionals advancing fisheries science and conserving fisheries and aquatic resources.
 Our members include undergraduate and graduate students, university faculty, state and federal agency professionals and others who support and supply services/technologies to the profession.
 AFS offers education, publications and scientific programs in local, regional and international conferences, which attract scientists from around the world.
 We also offer a paid, summer mentoring program for high school students introducing them to the fisheries profession through hands-on work with fisheries professionals.

 For nearly 100 years, the Izaak Walton League has fought for clean air and water, healthy fish and wildlife habitat, and conserving special places for future generations.
 The League’s Save Our Streams program empowers volunteers nationwide to monitor their local water quality and make a difference in their communities.
 Today, the League plays a unique role in supporting citizens locally and shaping conservation policy nationally.

 About Trout Unlimited:

-Founded in Michigan in 1959, Trout Unlimited today is the national’s leading coldwater conservation non-profit with 300,000 members and supporters dedicated to conserving, protecting and restoring North America’s coldwater fisheries and their watersheds.
-By the next generation, Trout Unlimited will ensure that robust populations of native and wild fish once again thrive within their range, so that our children can enjoy healthy fisheries in their home waters.
+Our mission is to bring together diverse interests to care for and recover rivers and streams so our children can experience the joy of wild and native trout and salmon.
 Trout Unlimited’s Headwaters Youth Program is building the next generation of river stewards and conservation-minded anglers to carry on our mission.
 Our programs create a place for young people to explore and understand the natural world.

-More information: If you are interested in getting involved as an educator, student, mentor, or volunteer contact Tara Granke email@example.com for more information.
+More information: If you are interested in getting involved as an educator, student, mentor, or volunteer contact firstname.lastname@example.org for more information.